KevinBian107/ensemble-imbalanced-data/README.md

 # Framing a Predictive Question
 [Back to Catalog](#content-for-this-project)

+## Our question:
 From the previous section we have learned that Recipe's Max TF-IDF distribution is different for `high_rated` recipe than `low_rated` recipe, so now we want to go a step further: we want to predict `rating` as a classfication problem to demonsrate user preference and as a potential prior to recommender system.

 Specifically, we want to make a **multi-class classifier** to predict `rating` (5 catagories) as the **response (y) variable** in the original data frame to demonstarte robust understanding of user preference since `rating` is the most naive and direct approach in seeing user preferences.

-In this section we will be using the original big DataFrame for predicting `rating`.

 In particular, we care the most about the **Recall** of the model as it is the proportion of true positive predicted among all true positive in nature.
 However, we will also look at other metrics including accuracy, precision, F1 score, and ROC_AUC.

+## At the time of making prediction:
+In this section we will be using the original big DataFrame for predicting `rating`.
+We are using features including catagorical columns such as `name`, `tags` and `desciprtions`, and numerical columns such as `calories`, `total_fat`, `sugar`, `n_steps`, `n_ingredients`, `minutes`, `sodium`, and `recipe_date`.
+The above columns are all available at the time of the prediction.
+We are using these features because of their correlation with the response variable (more specific reasoning will be justified later).
+We are also using a quite contravercial column (`review`) which seems to be not presented at the time of prediction, however, we will justify the reaosn of using it latrer on in the modeling phase.

 # Random Forest Algorithm
 In this project, we will adapt ideas of **homogenous ensemble learning** where we will use multipl **Decision Trees**, and making them into a **Random Forest** for more  robust predictions of the data.